FudanOCR/FudanOCR/logger/README.md

 	```
 	Args:
 		tag_name(string):Data identifier
 		loss_list(list of float or tensor):Value to save.
-If the data is a torch scalar tensor, you
+If the data is a torch scalar tensor, the
-			need to extract the scalar value by x.item()
+			function will extract the scalar value by x.item().
 		log_freq(int):Global step value to record
 	```

-###Add scalar
+### Add scalar

 Similar to the former 'Add a list of scalar', but the data in this function is not list but a scalar.